 Unique characteristics of stone paper

-- When you pick up your Rockbook, you might notice that it feels a bit colder than normal paper.
-Well, that’s really he stone you are feeling.
+4. When you pick up your Rockbook, you might notice that it feels a bit colder than normal paper.
+Well, that’s really the stone you are feeling.
 This is a natural product, and thus very adaptive to cold circumstances.

-- The reason our Rockbooks are a bit thinner than your average notebook, is because stone paper is almost twice the weight of normal paper.
-Perfect for all of your heavy thoughts, right.
+5. The reason our Rockbooks are a bit thinner than your average notebook, is because stone paper is almost twice the weight of normal paper.
+Perfect for all of your heavy thoughts.
 And your muscle building.
 You just feel that this book is made from stones.

-- The color of the paper, is actually the color of the stones that are used!
-So if you would use, for example, oyster shells, the paper would be a bit more grey-toned.
+8. The color of the paper, is actually the color of the stones that are used!
+So if you used, for example, oyster shells, the paper would be a bit more grey-toned.
 Since we use mainly old limestone at the moment, the paper becomes lightly yellow-white.

 These are some characteristics of stone paper, and our Rockbooks in particular!
 What are your experiences with your Rockbook?
 Which pens work best, and what differences compared to pulp paper did you notice?